 Dogs are creatures of habit and respond well to training, boundaries, and having a solid routine.
 Therefore, it is a good idea to try and stick to doing the same thing each time you leave your dog alone.
 Perhaps you could have them sit on a chair or their bed and give them a treat on the provision that they stay sitting as you walk out the door.

 You will have to spend some time training them to do that, but the effort will pay off when they feel less stressed when you leave the house.

 Dogs who do not have a strict routine are more likely to be jittery and restless while you are out if left alone.

 This totally depends on your house and if they can be trusted.
 For us, it works that Luna is left in the living room.
 Most of the time, she loves to sleep on the sofa and lies there looking a little bored.
 She does look towards the window or front door most of the time, but I think most dogs do that anyway.

 Answer The Call of Nature Before You Go

-This is a pretty basic tip and something you should already know to do, but it is worth highlighting, nonetheless.
-Not only will it reduce the chances of your cockapoo having ‘accidents’ while they are home alone, but by making sure they go to the toilet before you leave, you could actually help ease and settle them.
-Like humans, animals don’t handle needing the toilet and not being able to go.
+This is a basic tip and something you should already know to do, but it is worth highlighting, nonetheless.
+Not only will it reduce the chances of your cockapoo having ‘accidents’ while they are home alone, but by making sure they go to the toilet before you leave, you could help ease and settle them.
+Like humans, animals don’t handle needing the toilet and being unable to go.
 So do your bit to help lower the chances of that.
-Make it part of the routine of leaving the house, before you use the tip outlined above, let them out for the toilet.
+Make it part of the routine of leaving the house before you use the tip outlined above to let them out for the toilet.